 - MA, Developmental Psychology, San Francisco State University, San Francisco, CA

-- BA, Psychology, B.A., Cognitive Science, University of California, San Diego, La Jolla, CA
+- BA, Cognitive Science, University of California, San Diego, La Jolla, CA